Board of Directors

-Dr. Warren received his undergraduate degree from Wake Forest University and his medical degree from the Brody School of Medicine at East Carolina University.
-He completed his pediatrics residency, Chief Residency and fellowship in Academic General Pediatrics at Vanderbilt, where he also obtained a master’s in Public Health.
-He is certified by the American Board of Pediatrics.
+Dr. Warren is a board-certified pediatrician.
+He received his undergraduate degree from Wake Forest University and his medical degree from the Brody School of Medicine at East Carolina University.
+He completed his pediatrics residency, chief residency and fellowship in academic general pediatrics at Vanderbilt, where he also obtained a master's in public health.
+He is a fellow of the American Academy of Pediatrics.

 Chacon, MSW, LISW

-Director, Children's Medical Services, Title V Children with Special Health Care Needs, Santa Fe, NM Susan.Chacon@state.nm.us
+Director, Children's Medical Services, Title V Children with Special Health Care Needs

 Susan Chacon, MSW, LISW, is the President-Elect for AMCHP’s